kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-04-database-storage.md

 Most systems do not mix these types within pages.
 Some systems require a page to be **self-contained** (e.g., Oracle), meaning that all the information needed to read each page is on the page itself.

-Pages are identified by a unique identifier.
-For example, if the database is a single file, then the page id can be the file offset.
+Pages are identified by a unique identifier such as a file offset if the database is stored in a single file.
 The DBMS uses an indirection layer to map the page identifier to a physical location on disk.
 So, first, the system's upper levels will ask for a specific page number.
 Then, the storage manager will have to turn that page number into a file and an offset to find the page.

 Most DBMSs use fixed-size pages to avoid the engineering overhead needed to support variable-sized pages.
 For example, deleting a page from variable-sized pages could create a hole in files that the DBMS cannot fill with new pages.